AdobeDocs/commerce-learn.en/help/videos/upgrade/upgrade-compatibility-tool-overview.md

 - What the Upgrade Compatibility Tool is
 - How it can help you quickly identify the errors and fixes required to upgrade to a newer Adobe Commerce version
 - How to access the HTML results to help visualize modules by severity and number of incompatibilities

-To learn more about performing and simplifying your upgrades, see the [Upgrade Guide](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/overview.html).
+To learn more about the tool see the [Upgrade Compatibility Tool documentation](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/upgrade-compatibility-tool/overview.html?lang=en).
+If you want to know more about performing and simplifying your upgrades, see the [Upgrade Guide](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/overview.html).

 ## Who is this video for?